benkalmus/elixir-rest-api-example/docs/README.md

   - refactor API so that functions use one or the other.
 Raising exceptions stacktrace overhead
     - exceptions in get! is idiomatic elixir.

-- [x] Resolving deletes on rows with foreign key references, such as deleting a Currency with a Country reference.
+- [x] **Resolving deletes** on rows with foreign key references, such as deleting a Currency with a Country reference.
   Options:
   - allow delete: dangling rows with no foreign key reference will need to be handled in application
   - safe delete: only if all children of parent have been removed and no FK references exist.
-  - Decided to go with :restrict option :on_delete.
+  - **Decided** to go with :restrict option :on_delete.
 This will prevent orphaning records.

-- [] **batched inserts**
+- [x] **batched inserts**
   - current insert takes too long to seed database with hundreds of thousands of records
   - add endpoint to batch_write multiple employee records.
 Options:
     - Pass in collectable and write multiple employees in one request.
       - return success and failure lists, so that client can fix and retry
     - could expose insert_all for even faster writes, but doesn't perform validation.
 Should not expose this to web API.
       - extremely fast writes: 100k inserts in 5sec
     - Parallel pipeline: producer->consumer.
       - employee records -> spawn worker pool: perform changeset validation -> DB writers (match pool_size): Repo.insert
       - Task.async_stream -> insert_all
+  - **solution:**
+    - **batch_write**: accepts a list of employee attributes, validates and performs insert.
+      - using Task.async_stream in parallel, with :pool_size number of workers.
+Easiest, and readable way to spawn worker pool.
+    - **batch_write_unsafe**: accepts a list of employee attributes, however, json API is forbidden and only the `seeds.exs` script is allowed to use it.
+This is because it uses insert_all which doesn't perform any validation.
+      - splits input into mini batches as postgresql has a parameter limit

 - **Employee** table: Consider DB relationship between Employees and Countries. https://hexdocs.pm/ecto/associations.html